heubachmedia/hmReports-Release/Documentation/Utilities/hmRep_RGB2Index.md

 |Indexcolor|Longint|←|4D indexcolor

 ### Description
-The command *** <self> *** tries to find a 4D index color matching with the 16 bit RGB color values.
+The command hmRep_RGB2Index tries to find a 4D index color matching with the 16 bit RGB color values.
 The match must be the exact color. hmReports does not find the nearest index.
 The index color returned is a value between 0 and 255.
 If the indexed color cannot matched, a -1 is returned.

 ### Example
 The following example tries to find the 4D index color from the RGB value: